 Abraham Lincoln is usually remembered as the president who waged the victorious Civil War effort and abolished slavery through the 13th Amendment to the US Constitution.
 Not so well known is the fact that he financed the Civil War with United States Notes called "Greenbacks" due to the green ink used on the back side.
 This money was issued by the Treasury Department, under authority of Congress, without debt or interest obligation. $450,000,000 of these greenbacks were issued and they circulated for over 100 years without problem.
-The US government needs to issue their modern electronic counterparts, Electronic Public Money, in place of the burdensome Federal Reserve US Notes and Federal Reserve Bank Credit which are based on US Bond issues.
-Debt free money must be introduced again in order to fund relief and reconstruction efforts required by the recent Hurricane season, set aside the sequestration budget cuts, in order to boost employment and real output, and to solve the National Debt problem.
-Download and read our White Paper below which explains how new Electronic Public US Money (the modern form of Greenback US Notes) can be used to bring down budget deficits, bring down the national debt, invest in infrastructure to boost GDP growth rates, and can be regulated so as to prevent inflation.
-Also, to support or contribute to the distribution of the Public Money Continuing Resolution and Act of 2018 to key members of Congress, please refer to the political action page that follows.
+The US government needs to issue their modern electronic counterparts, Electronic Public Money (digital greenbacks), in place of the burdensome Federal Reserve US Notes and Federal Reserve Bank Credit which are based on US Bond issues.
+Debt free money must be introduced again in order to fund relief and reconstruction efforts required by recent hurricane seasons, set aside the sequestration budget cuts, in order to boost employment and real output, and to solve the National Debt problem.
+Download and read our White Paper below which explains how new "digital greenbacks" (the modern form of US Notes) can be used to bring down budget deficits, bring down the national debt, invest in infrastructure to boost GDP growth rates, and can be regulated so as to prevent inflation.

 Draft legislation has been prepared to show how Congress could get new Electronic Public Money flowing fast.
 Just press the button below to review this proposal.
 If you like it, send it to your representatives in Congress, and to the President and his Council of Economic Advisors.
 The matter is urgent!